momo-dev123/assassyn-workloads/README.md

                     python ./ass_hls.py
                     cd ../..

-    - `gem5_cpu.py`: Simulate the benchmarks using gem5 and finally export the results to `/scripts/gem5_cpu/gem5_logs/gem5.csv`.
+    - `csv_combine.py`: Combine distributed data together `/plot/HLS.csv`,`/plot/cpu-bmarks.csv`.

             ```bash
                     cd ./scripts/gem5_cpu
                     python ./gem5_cpu.py
                     cd ../..

+    - `gem5_cpu.py`: Simulate the benchmarks using gem5 and finally export the results to `/scripts/gem5_cpu/gem5_logs/gem5.csv`.

 2. Post Synthesize.
-    - `base_report.py`: Post Synthesize all the baseline workloads, and gather the json format area result, export the results to `yyyy.csv`.
+    - `base_report.py`: Post Synthesize all the baseline workloads, and gather the json format area result, export the results to `/plot/reports`.

-    - `assassyn_report.py`: Post Synthesize all the assassyn workloads, and gather the json format area result, export the results to `yyyy.csv`.
+    - `assassyn_report.py`: Post Synthesize all the assassyn workloads, and gather the json format area result, export the results to `/plot/reports`.

 3. Plot the figures.
     - `fig-x.py`: Run each script to plot the corresponding figure in the paper.